Doom metal: Stoner metal

 Stoner metal or stoner doom describes doom metal that incorporates psychedelic rock and acid rock elements.
 Stoner metal is often heavily distorted, groove-laden bass-heavy sound, making much use of guitar effects such as fuzz, phaser, or flanger.
 Stoner bands typically play in slow-to-mid tempo, employing the usage of melodic vocals and "retro" production.
 It was pioneered in the early–mid-1990s by bands such as Kyuss, Sleep, Acid King, Electric Wizard, Orange Goblin, and Sons of Otis.

 Desert rock

 Desert rock combines the psychedelic elements of stoner metal with hard rock characteristics.
 Bands of this style include Kyuss, Fu Manchu, Queens of the Stone Age, Earthlings? and Yawning Man.

 Traditional doom

-Influenced by 70s and 80s heavy metal, traditional doom metal bands more commonly use higher guitar tunings, and do not play as slow as many other doom bands.
+Influenced by 1970s and 1980s heavy metal, traditional doom metal bands more commonly use higher guitar tunings, and do not play as slowly as many other doom bands.
 Traditional doom bands typically play slow to mid-tempo songs with a thick and heavy sound with the electric bass following the melody line, and sometimes employ the usage of keyboards, although assuming a secondary role on traditional doom metal songs.
 Vocals are usually clean with the occasional growl or scream.
 The lyrics in traditional doom usually are eerie and dark like other doom metal divisions.
 Some bands who play traditional doom metal are Orodruin, Reverend Bizarre, Witchcraft, Saint Vitus, and Count Raven.

+Reception

+In 2016, the staff of Alternative Press Magazine named doom metal as being among some of the "weirdest" subgenres of heavy metal.